frezario/rsa_chat_python/README.md

-# rsa_chat_python
+# RSA CHAT

-A simple multi-core chat that involves the use of RSA encryption.
+A simple multi-core chat that involves the usege of RSA encryption.

+Based on textbook RSA.

+To run, simply execute the server.py and then client.py-s one by one.

+Then, just type some text into one of the user terminals and enjoy the result.

+# HOW IT WORKS?

+Suppose user Alice wants to send secret message to user Bob.
+Then, we might want to build a protected connection between both of users.

 The example of usage: